orlogue/Folders-app/README.md

 ```
 npm run electron:build
 ```
 #### WARNING: Orifinally made for macOS.
-If you're using Windows make sure to change paths in components in windows-like way!
+If you're using Windows make sure to change paths in components in Windows-like way!